-To use occ refer to the occ command reference.
+On how to use occ, refer to the occ command reference.

-Admins of SELinux-enabled distributions may need to write new SELinux rules to complete their ownCloud installation; see the SELinux guide for a suggested configuration.
+Admins of SELinux-enabled distributions may need to write new SELinux rules to complete their ownCloud installation; see the SELinux Configuration Guide for a suggested configuration.

 Post Installation Configuration